Workers’ compensation and COVID-19

 We will work with any unvaccinated injured worker with an accepted claim to try to find alternative solutions for the barriers to medical travel and return to work.
-If you have chosen to be unvaccinated and you are not medically exempted, you will still be required to participate in the treatment recommended for your recovery and return to work, as stated in the Workers’ Compensation Act.
+If you have chosen to be unvaccinated and you are not medically exempted, you will still be required to participate in the treatment recommended for your recovery and return to work, as stated in the Workers’ Safety and Compensation Act.
 If you do not participate in the treatment recommended for you or you are unable to participate in return to work because of vaccination rules, we may have to suspend your benefits.

 If you are not vaccinated against COVID-19, please talk to your case manager.